notfixingit3/wireguard_pihole/README.md

 # SSH User
 Make sure you can ssh and sudo -s into your VPN before tne next step.
-If you need to use a different username, set ansible_user in the host file.
+If you need to use a different username, uncomment and set ansible_user in the host file.

 # Ansible local files
 Edit hosts file and change IP to your new VM Public IP